 HOW DO YOU VALUE ROYALTIES?

-Now one of the most common questions we have from investors is how they should determine the value royalty streams.
+One of the most common questions we have from investors is how to determine the value of royalty streams.
 After all, these are not like typical stocks or bonds.
 But they are an investment, and properly putting a value on an asset is a critical part of making smart investments.

-The point is not let biases like familiarity or social proof cloud your decisions.
+The takeaway here is not to let biases like familiarity or social proof cloud your decisions.
 A catalog of music by an artist you never heard of that has a high Dollar Age is likely a better bet than a collection of brand new music by an artist you’re familiar with.

 HOW CAN I INVEST IN ROYALTIES?